Yuki512/Agentic-Architect-Challenge/component.md

 ## Skill
 09. KnowledgeRetrievalSkill - Finds relevant information from the internal PDF.
 10. GroundedDraftSkill - Creates a customer reply using retrieved PDF information.
+11. RefundGuardrailSkill - Prevents refund claims that are not supported by the PDF.
+12. HumanReviewSkill - Prepares critical or unsupported cases for human review.